Michael Crees: Racing career

 Crees driving the Team HARD Volkswagen CC at Snetterton during the 2019 British Touring Car Championship season.

 A relative latecomer to racing, Crees joined the BTCC grid in 2019 after spending the previous season in the Ginetta GT4 Supercup, where he secured the Am Class title.

-His debut season saw him compete for Team HARD at the wheel of a Volkswagen CC, and he secured a points scoring finish on his debut at Brands Hatch.
+Crees' debut season saw him compete for Team HARD at the wheel of a Volkswagen CC, and he secured a points scoring finish on his debut at Brands Hatch.
 His best result would come later in the season at Silverstone Circuit, where Crees broke into the top ten for the first time.

 Having switched to BTC Racing for 2020 to drive a Honda Civic Type R, Crees would match his personal best result of ninth and was a regular points scorer as he secured the Jack Sears Trophy.

 Crees re-signed with BTC Racing for a second season but the two parted company little more than a week before the opening rounds.

-Instead, he signed up with Parker Revs Motorsport to contest the Porsche Supercup after Josh Webster was forced to stand down from his drive for family reasons.
+Instead, Crees signed up with Parker Revs Motorsport to contest the Porsche Supercup after Josh Webster was forced to stand down from his drive for family reasons.